adambowers09/CodeRefactor-Horiseon/README.md

 # CodeRecfactor-Horiseon

 This week's Challenge, was to refactor an existing webpage to make it accessible and to improve Horiseon's homepage.
 Code Refactoring included cleaning up the old code with semantics HTML elements, meeting accessiblity standards, improved logical structure of styling and positioning.
-None of the changes i completed effecting the orginal website in anyway.
+None of the changes i completed changed the orginal website in anyway.

 ## Updates